Warna97/Netflix-Clone/README.md

 ## Project Description

 This project is a Netflix clone built using React for the frontend and Firebase for backend services.
 The frontend uses Tailwind CSS for styling, providing a modern and responsive user interface.
 The application features user authentication and uses Firestore as the database for managing user data and content.
+It is deployed and hosted on Firebase Hosting.

 ## Screenshots